1. Practice Experience Program – Standard Stream Progression Policy

 The objective of this policy is to outline participants’ learning program and assessment requirements while in the PEP Standard.

 This policy applies to all participants in the PEP Standard.

 For the purposes of this policy:

 - AHPRA means Australian Health Practitioner Regulation Agency.

-- Assessor means a medical educator employed by the participant’s RTO with skills and experience in evaluating general practice competencies.
+- Assessor means a medical educator employed by the participant’s Training Organisation with skills and experience in evaluating general practice competencies.